mtvbrianking/multi-auth/readme.md

 #### Using roles

-_Restrict access based on the user's roles and permissions_
+Restrict access based on the user's roles and permissions

+_I'd stay away from this approach as it'd more complex to maintain for large projects_

 | URI | User Group |
 | ---- | ---- |